Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 - Apply updates: `sudo apt update && sudo apt -y upgrade`
 - Install Docker: `sudo apt install -y docker.io`

-You can get the IP from the [Instances view](https://portal.bw-cloud.org/project/instances/).
+You can get the IP from the Instances view (`project/instances/`).
 Note that there are two addresses here: an IPv4 (decimal) and an IPv6 (hexadecimal) address.
-New VMs on bwCloud only support IPv6 networks, so you need the second address.
+VMs on bwCloud-OS only support IPv6 networks, so you need the second address.

 ## Setup GitLab Runner